Langchain Authorizer Integration

 Guardrail 1: Prompt Categorization in PlainID

-Before processing a user query, validate whether the user is authorized to ask about the topic by classifying the prompt and checking it against PlainID Policies.
+The objective of this guardrail is to validate whether the user is authorized to ask about the topic by classifying the prompt and checking it against PlainID Policies.

 LLM-Based Prompt Classification